About CIBRA

 Working in collaboration with these organisations, CIBRA now mainly acts for Oranjezicht, Higgovale, Gardens, Tamboerskloof, Vredehoek & Devil’s Peak.
 Additionally, the CIBRA Urban Conservation Advisory Panel deals with ward 115 development referrals from Heritage Western Cape.

-CIBRA adds value by using the number of ratepayers represented to influence and encourage the Ward 77 and 115 Councillors and their forums.
+CIBRA adds value by using the number of ratepayers it represents to influence and encourage the councilors of Ward 77 and 115.

 The City’s Urban Planning and Design Department (UPD) has launched a new form of engagement between the citizens and the department – the Spatial Planning Collectives